buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 #### Chapter 6: War and Peace

 {% include content_blurb.html category="essays" slug="war-and-peace_bodhi-geoff" %}
-- An argument between two highly respected Theravada monks on the subject of whether war can ever be justified, Bhikkhu Bodhi wonders out loud, “War: what _is_ it good for?” and Thanissaro Bhikkhu responds with, “Absolutely nothing!”
+- An argument between two highly respected Theravāda monks on the subject of whether war can ever be justified, Bhikkhu Bodhi wonders out loud, “War: what _is_ it good for?” and Thanissaro Bhikkhu responds with, “Absolutely nothing!”

 {% include content_blurb.html category="canon" slug="an10.30" %}
 - What do you make of the King's behavior here?
 Is he a sincere Buddhist?
 And what do you think of the Buddha's reaction?